fgrehm/vagrant-mssql-express/README.md

 and log in with the `vagrant` user and password.

 For the `vagrant rdp` command to work on Ubuntu, you'll need to `apt-get install rdesktop` first.
-I'm not sure what are the dependencies onon Macs since I don't own one but if you do [please let me know](https://github.com/fgrehm/vagrant-mssql-express/issues/new)!
+I'm not sure what are the dependencies on Macs since I don't own one but if you do [please let me know](https://github.com/fgrehm/vagrant-mssql-express/issues/new)!

 ## Sponsor